stanford-cs324/winter2022/lectures/data.md

 - Internet data overrepresents younger users from developed countries.
 - GPT-2's training data is based on Reddit, which according to Pew Internet Research's 2016 survey, 67% of Reddit users in the US are men, 64% between ages 18 and 29.
 - 8.8-15% of Wikipedians are female.
-- Harrassment on Internet could turn away certain people (trans, queer, neurodivergent people).
+- Harassment on Internet could turn away certain people (trans, queer, neurodivergent people).
 - Filtering "bad words" could further marginalize certain populations (e.g., LGBT+).

 Takeaway: it is crucial to understand and document the composition of the